 This is probably the easiest set up of all.
 My blue P-bass, strung with flatwounds, a cord, into my Bassman.
 If I want to tune, I slap a clip on tuner onto the headstock.
 This straight wire approach yields the best country western tone that this cool band requires.
 The blue P-bass has a little quieter output than some of the other basses I have, so it's super clean.

 The set up for this is really easy.
 A P-bass, a cord, an amp.
 Maybe a distortion box every now and again for a little extra grit?
 The songs come so fast and furious that tuning is a luxury!
-Here's what's cooking for the 2017 Soul Asylum+Cracker Tour.
+Here's what's cooking for 2018.
 For speakers, a 40th Anniversary SVT 8x10 cabinet.
 Amps, a pair of 70's era Gibson Lab Series L2's named "Isabella" and "Ferdinand".
 The signal is a combination of a Radial JDI Passive Direct Box, and a Sennheiser 421.
 Before hitting the road, these amps get a clean bill of health from Twin Cities amp guru Casey Gooby.
 For basses, a pair of mid 90's P-basses.
 Nothing fancy, stock everything.
 They're exactly the same except one is white with a black pickguard and the other black on black.
 They get set up by either Matt at 30th Street Guitars in NYC, or Brad Hendrickson from Minneapolis MN.
 My pedalboard is by Justin Sharbono who makes his own boards.
 He's pickier about pedalboard design than even the pros who do it for a living.
 Everything gets played with a pick, courtesy of InTune Picks.

 ROCK OF AGES THE BROADWAY MUSICAL